fho/rspamd-iscan/README.md

 `BackupMailbox`.

-Mails in the `HamMailbox` and `UndetectedMailbox` are periodically processed and submitted to rspamd to be learned as ham or spam.
+Mails in the `HamMailbox` and `UndetectedMailbox` are periodically processed and submitted to Rspamd to be learned as ham or spam.
 Mails learned as ham are moved to `InboxMailbox`, learned Spam mails are moved to `SpamMailbox`.

 ## Installation